 8. Purina Pro Plan Small Breed Salmon & Rice 16 lb

-Compared to smaller bags, this option provides better value and less frequent reordering.
-The main limitation is that it’s not grain-free, which may be a consideration for some allergy profiles.
+Compared to smaller bags or all-breed formulas, this option provides value and consistency for multi-dog families.
+The main tradeoff is that it may be too much for single-dog homes.

 Buying Guide: How to Choose the Best Dog Food for Maltese With Sensitive Allergies